louisitvn/slate/source/index.html.md

 </script>
 ```

-Emotsy Builder is written in a well designed structure, allowing easy and straightforward customization.
-For example, you can add your own widget to the library beside the default ones like Text, Image, Video, Social Network Icons, etc. See the right panel, `javascript` tab to find out how to write a custom widget.
+Emotsy Builder is written with a well-designed structure that allows for easy and straightforward customization.
+For example, you can add your own custom widget to the library alongside the default ones such as Text, Image, Video, Social Network Icons, and more.
+Check the right panel’s JavaScript tab to learn how to create a custom widget.

-By extending the Widget base class, your `MySampleWidget` will automatically inherit all behaviors of a common widget like drag & drop enabled, move/duplicate/delete support.
-You can specify its own characteristics like title, thumbnail, etc. by overwriting the corresponding methods.
+By extending the Widget base class, your MySampleWidget will automatically inherit all the common widget behaviors like drag-and-drop functionality, and support for moving, duplicating, and deleting.
+You can also define its own characteristics, such as title and thumbnail, by overriding the corresponding methods.

-Documentation is being updated.
-In the mean time, please contact us for more details on this topic.

-# SaaS Support

-Emotsy Builder is also suitable for SAAS (Software as a Service).
-That is, you have control of how Emotsy Builder features are available to your users.
-For example, you can always turn a feature ON or OFF for different classes of users.

-Documentation is being updated.
-In the mean time, please contact us for more details on this topic.
+Documentation is currently being updated.
+In the meantime, please contact us for more details on this topic.